adityaarakal/instant-express-manager/docs/USER_GUIDE.md

    - **Notes**: Optional notes
 6. Click **Save**

+> 💡 **Understanding Dates**:
+> - **Start Date** and **End Date** define the overall EMI period
+> - **Deduction Date** is the actual date when money will be deducted (e.g., EMI starts on 1st Jan but deduction happens on 5th of each month)
+> - You can update the deduction date anytime with options to update just this date, or shift all future transactions

 ### Managing EMIs

 - **Pause/Resume**: Click the pause/resume button to pause or resume an EMI
 - **View Transactions**: Click the transaction count to view generated transactions
 - **Progress Tracking**: See "X / Y installments" progress bar showing completion status
+- **Update Deduction Date**: Click the calendar icon (📅) to update the deduction date with options:
+  - **Update this date only**: Only changes the next deduction date
+  - **Update all future transactions**: Shifts all future pending transactions by the same offset
+  - **Reset schedule from this date**: Recalculates all future transactions starting from the new date
 - **Convert to Recurring**: Click the swap icon (⇄) to convert this EMI to a Recurring Template (useful if you realize the payment doesn't have a fixed end date)
 - **Edit**: Click the edit icon to modify the EMI
 - **Delete**: Click the delete icon to remove the EMI (only if no transactions are linked)

+### Updating Deduction Date

+You can update the deduction date for an EMI at any time:

+1. Click the **calendar icon (📅)** next to the EMI
+2. Select the new deduction date
+3. Choose an update option:
+   - **Update this date only**: Only changes the next deduction date, future dates continue normally
+   - **Update all future transactions**: Shifts all pending future transactions by the same number of days
+   - **Reset schedule from this date**: Recalculates all future transactions based on the new date and frequency
+4. Click **Confirm**

+This is useful when:
+- Your bank changes the deduction date
+- You want to align with your payday
+- You need to adjust for holidays or weekends
+- The actual deduction date differs from the calculated schedule

 ### Converting EMIs to Recurring Templates